 In this psychological thriller, John “Scottie” Ferguson (James Stewart) is a police detective whose career is derailed by a traumatic incident in the line of duty, which leaves him suffering from acrophobia and vertigo.
 He becomes a private investigator, and is hired by an acquaintance to follow Madeleine (Kim Novak), his employer’s wife, who has been behaving strangely.
 Ranked by the AFI among the ten best films ever made, Vertigo (1958) was restored in 1996 by guest James Katz, and was screened for this event from a 35mm print.

-In a post-screening discussion, film preservationist James Katz and Tom Pollock, former Executive Vice President of MCA and Chairman of Universal Pictures, will discuss the restoration of Vertigo with Charles Wolfe, UCSB Professor of Film & Media Studies.
-The event will be followed by a reception in the Michael Douglas Lobby.
+In a post-screening discussion, film preservationist James Katz and Tom Pollock, former Executive Vice President of MCA and Chairman of Universal Pictures, discussed the restoration of Vertigo with Charles Wolfe (Film and Media Studies, UCSB).

 Former Executive Vice President of MCA and Chairman of Universal Pictures Thomas P. Pollock